-Changes in zooplankton taxonomic group abundance in the Site 2 epilimnion (0.5 m) and hypolimnion (9 m) for the period December 2011 to May 2015 are presented in (Figure 12).
+Changes in zooplankton taxonomic group abundance in the Site 2 epilimnion (0.5 m) and hypolimnion (9 m) for the period December 2011 to May 2015 are presented in (Figure 11).
 Rotifer, cladoceran and copepod abundances in the epilimnion were similar to those observed in the previous 3 years.
-In comparison, cladoceran abundance in the hypolimnion was unusually elevated during March 2015 relative to previous monitoring.
-Mean cladoceran abundance was significantly (t-test: P< 0.05) greater in the hypolimnion (21.9 individuals L-1) compared to the epilimnion (10.6 individuals L-1) for December 2011 to May 2015 period.
-This feature was shared by the copepod taxonomic group with abundance significantly (t-test: P< 0.05) greater in the hypolimnion (43.5 individuals L-1) compared to the epilimnion (18.9 individuals L-1).
-Mean rotifer abundance was higher in the epilimnion (72.3 9 individuals L-1) compared to the hypolimnion (25.8 individuals L-1), however, there was no significant difference (t-test: P> 0.5).
+In comparison, cladoceran abundance in the hypolimnion was unusually elevated during March 2015 in comparison to previous monitoring.
+Mean clodoceran abundance was significantly (t-test: P< 0.05) greater in the hypolimnion (21.9 indivuals L-1) compared to the epilimnion (10.6 individuals L-1) for the December 2011 to May 2015 period.
+This feature was shared by the copepod taxonomic group with abundance significantly (t-test: P< 0.05) greater in the hypolimnion (43.5 indivuals L-1) compared to the epilimnion (18.9 individuals L-1).
+Mean rotifer abundance was higher in the epilimnion (72.3 9 individuals L-1) compared to the hypolimnion (25.8 individuals L-1), however there was no significant difference (t-test: P> 0.5).

-Figure 12.
-Zooplankton taxonomic group abundance in the Site 2 A) epilimnion (0.5 m) and B) hypolimnion (9 m) at the control site (Site 2) for the period December 2011 to May 2015.
+Figure 11.
+Zooplankton taxonomic group abundance in the Site 2 A) epilimnion (0.5 m) and B) hypolimnion (9 m) for the period December 2011 to May 2015.

 The effect of mixing device operation on zooplankton taxonomic abundance was examined by calculating the difference in abundance between the epilimnion and hypolimnion at control and treatment sites and plotting this differential abundance over time.
-Cladoceran abundance was more homogenous between the epilimnion and hypolimnion at the treatment sites (adjacent to an operational mixing device) compared to control sites (no operational mixing device) (Figure 13).
-This was especially apparent in March 2015 when cladoceran abundance was greatest (Figure 12).
+Cladoceran abundance was more homogenous between the epilimnion and hypolimnion at the treatment sites (adjacent to an operational mixing device) compared to control sites (no operational mixing device) (Figure 12).
+This was especially apparent in March 2015 when cladoceran abundance was greatest (Figure 11).
 Homogenisation of copepod abundance between the epilimnion and hypolimnion was not as pronounced as the cladoceran abundance under mixing device conditions.
-However, some evidence of homogenisation is apparent during peak copepod abundance in February and March 2015 (Figure 14).
+However, some evidence of homogenisation is apparent during peak copepod abundance in February and March 2015 (Figure 13).

+Figure 12.
+Lake Rotoehu cladoceran differential abundance between epilimnion (0.5m) and hypolimnion (9.0m) at treatment sites (adjacent to an operational mixing device) compared to the mean control site (no operational mixing device) abundance for the period October 2014 to May 2015.

 Figure 13.
-Lake Rotoehu cladoceran differential abundance between epilimnion (0.5 m) and hypolimnion (9 m) at treatment sites (adjacent to an operational mixing device) compared to the mean control site (no operational mixing device) abundance for the period October 2014 to May 2015.
+Lake Rotoehu copepod differential abundance between epilimnion (0.5m) and hypolimnion (9.0m) at treatment sites (adjacent to an operational mixing device) compared to the mean control site (no operational mixing device) abundance for the period October 2014 to May 2015.

+In comparison to the cladoceran and copepod groups, rotifers demonstrated little evidence for depth preference, as reflected in the differential abundance plots (Figure 14).

 Figure 14.
-Lake Rotoehu copepod differential abundance between epilimnion (0.5 m) and hypolimnion (9 m) at treatment sites (adjacent to an operational mixing device) compared to the mean control site (no operational mixing device) abundance for the period October 2014 to May 2015.

-In comparison to the cladoceran and copepod groups, rotifers demonstrated little evidence for depth preference, as reflected in the differential abundance plots (Figure 15).

-Figure 15.
 Lake Rotoehu rotifer differential abundance between epilimnion and hypolimnion at treatment sites (adjacent to an operational mixing device) compared to the mean control site (no operational mixing device) abundance for the period October 2014 to May 2015.